scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0004-consume-cookie-myst-build.md

 a separate concern, deliberately out of scope here so that this decision stays stable if the build tooling changes.

-## Options considered
+## Other options considered

-1. **Consume cookie's MyST build** — chosen.
-Cookie owns its build; `learn` consumes the output.
-No duplicated build logic, no fork, and cookie's independent release cadence is preserved.
-2. **Vendor cookie's content into `learn`** — would collapse the two sites into a single build, removing the submodule and the two-step overlay.
+- **Vendor cookie's content into `learn`** — would collapse the two sites into a single build, removing the submodule and the two-step overlay.
 Discards cookie's independent release cadence and its own contributor base, and makes `learn` responsible for content it does not own.
 Rejected.
-3. **Reimplement cookie's build inside `learn`** — drive `mystmd` against cookie's sources directly rather than calling its build script.
+- **Reimplement cookie's build inside `learn`** — drive `mystmd` against cookie's sources directly rather than calling its build script.
 Duplicates logic cookie already maintains and silently drifts whenever cookie changes its build.
 Rejected.
-4. **Drop cookie** — would break the `/development/` path; not acceptable without a replacement.
+- **Drop cookie** — would break the `/development/` path; not acceptable without a replacement.

 ## Consequences